Pappajohn Sculpture Park: History

+In 2012, the Des Moines Symphony debuted composer Steve Heitzeg's Symphony in Sculpture, a 25-minute work commissioned for the Pappajohn Sculpture Park and for the 75th season of the Des Moines Symphony itself.
+It is divided into nine short movements, each representing one of the sculptures in the park.
+Music critic Michael Morain of The Des Moines Register felt the piece was too short, but said that "the music matches the sculptures with just a few thoughtful strokes."
+Symphony in Sculpture II followed in 2015, covering six more sculptures and including windchimes made from chakra stones and olive branches, a steel mixing bowl from Heitzeg's late mother's kitchen, and trilobite and whalebone fossils.
+2019's Symphony in Sculpture III pays tribute to three more sculptures, including a sculpture by Ai Weiwei.

 The Des Moines Art Center was the 2017 recipient of the Art Conservation Project grant from Bank of America, given for the restoration of Keith Haring's Untitled (Three Dancing Figures, version C).
 The sculpture was structurally sound, but the paint coating had deteriorated from years of outdoor public display.

 In 2018, Pumpkin Large by Japanese artist Yayoi Kusama was installed in the park.
 The bronze pumpkin is about 8 feet high, including a 3-foot pedestal.
 The surface has a pattern of recessed dots of different sizes, going all the way up to the stem.
 According to Jeff Fleming, director of the Des Moines Art Center, the piece is a “definitive work by one of the most important contemporary artists working today”.

 A version of Robert Indiana's iconic LOVE sculpture was placed in the park in 2019.

 Sculptures

 List of artwork

 Currently there are 28 sculptures in the park: